-Distributing Scripts to macOS Devices: Workspace ONE Operational Tutorial
+Distributing scripts to macOS devices using Workspace ONE UEM

 Overview

-Although Omnissa Workspace ONE® UEM provides extensive endpoint management capabilities for macOS devices, there might be situations where an IT admin needs to deploy a script to a group of endpoints to do advanced management or customization processes.
-Using the Scripts resource within Workspace ONE UEM, you can easily deploy and execute Bash, Python 3, and Zsh scripts to macOS devices.
+Omnissa Workspace ONE® UEM, a comprehensive endpoint management solution for macOS devices, offers extensive capabilities for managing macOS devices.
+However, in certain situations, IT administrators may need to deploy scripts to a group of endpoints for advanced management or customization processes.
+The Scripts resource within Workspace ONE UEM simplifies this task by enabling the easy deployment and execution of Bash, Python 3, and Zsh scripts on macOS devices.

 This tutorial takes you through the steps to deploy scripts to macOS devices using the Scripts resource within Workspace ONE UEM.
 The tutorial will also offer an alternative method for delivering scripts as payload-free packages for customers who are not licensed to use the Scripts resource.